 Well, that’s almost like a trick question.
 While brain waves that closely resemble those found in REM sleep have been measured inside the womb between 25 and 28 weeks, the general consensus is that infants and babies start dreaming around the age of two.
 In terms of what kids are dreaming about, that depends on their age.

-But do fetuses dream.
-Well it’s pretty debatable, but some scientists think fetuses can dream while they’re sleeping.
-Of course, they’re probably not dreaming about anything elaborate, like dragons or fairies.
-But some scientists believe they can dream of what they know and have experienced, like being inside the womb or the vibrations or sensations they feel from the outside.
+But do fetuses dream?
+Well, that’s pretty debatable, but some scientists think fetuses can dream while they’re sleeping.
+Of course, they’re not fantasizing about anything elaborate, like dragons or fairies.
+But these scientists believe fetuses dream of what they know and have experienced, like being inside the womb or the vibrations or sensations they feel from the outside.

 A child’s world and imagination are limited at a young age, only expanding when they start to develop and grow and experience new things (unfortunately, this means their daily stresses grow too).
 For example, toddlers typically dream in short snapshots, as opposed to an adult’s dreamlike movie state.
 In short, little kids have little dreams.

 So why is my baby smiling and twitching while they sleep?